Accounts: OATH

 Note

-Sites and services typically describe OATH authentication as “two-factor authentication using an authenticator app”.
+Sites, services, and applications typically describe OATH authentication as “two-factor authentication using an authenticator app”.
+They may also refer to authentication with a One-Time Password (OTP).

 To add an account, do the following:

-1. Plug your YubiKey into your device, click the menu icon in the upper left corner of the app (desktop and Android only), and select Accounts.
+1. Plug your YubiKey into your device.
+On desktop and Android devices, click the menu icon in the upper left corner of the app and select Accounts.

 To connect via NFC on desktop, click the NFC icon in Yubico Authenticator and place your YubiKey on top of a desktop NFC reader.
 The key must maintain constant contact with the reader throughout the operation.